01 of 14

 Tender and the Holland America Eurodam at Half Moon Cay

-These tenders based at the island can carry many more passengers than those on the cruise ships.
-They are also quicker (and easier) to board and disembark.Continue to 3 of 16 below.
+These tenders based on the island can carry many more passengers than those on the cruise ships.
+They are also quicker (and easier) to board and disembark.Continue to 3 of 14 below.

 Sign Post at Half Moon Cay

-Half Moon Cay is about a hundred miles from Nassau, but is close to many of the other Carnival Corp. private islands.Continue to 4 of 16 below.
+Half Moon Cay is about a hundred miles from Nassau but is close to many of the other Carnival Corp private islands.Continue to 4 of 14 below.

-Some beach-goers prefer to walk aways down the beach to escape the crowds.Continue to 6 of 16 below.
+Some beach-goers prefer to walk away down the beach to escape the crowds.Continue to 6 of 14 below.

-Half Moon Cay in the Bahamas with the Holland America Eurodam in the DistanceContinue to 7 of 16 below.
+The Cay With Holland America Eurodam in the DistanceContinue to 7 of 14 below.

 Half Moon Cay Beach